PowerShell/DscResources/CONTRIBUTING.md

 # Contributing to the Dsc Resource Kit

 Welcome to the DSC Resource Kit!
 We're thrilled that you'd like to contribute!
-Our community is essential in creating and maintaining all the DSC Resources.
+Our community is essential to creating and maintaining all the DSC Resources.

 There are a few different ways you can contribute: